MorganKryze/Repository-Template/.github/CONTRIBUTING.md

 ## Archiving

-Each project within the DeVinci Fablab organization should be archived when it is no longer maintained.
+Each project should be archived when it is no longer maintained.
 This includes projects that have been completed or abandoned.

-## Licensing

-All public projects within the DeVinci Fablab organization are licensed under the [MIT License](../LICENSE).

 ---